 This bi-annual event (February and September) is primarily for ladies over the age of 16 who wish to learn or improve on skills associated with several outdoor recreational activities including snowmobiling, cross-country skiing, snowshoeing, spearfishing, winter camping, survival skills, knot tying, fly-fishing and a whole lot more!
-Check back in August for details on the September 2022 event!
+CLICK HERE for details on the September 2022 event!

 Artist in Residency

 The North Dakota Parks & Recreation Department and the North Dakota Council on the Arts are accepting applications for an Artist in Residency program within the North Dakota State Parks.
 The Artist in Residency program offers artists the opportunity to stay and work in unique environments where they’ll draw inspiration from a North Dakota State Park, demonstrate their skills and assist park visitors of all ages in discovering their artistic side.

 2023 Artist in Residency Application